asedelnikov/shop-nodejs-aws-backend/README.md

-# shop-nodejs-aws-serverless
+# shop-nodejs-aws-backend
-Backend for E-Commerce application (Shop) created with NodeJS, AWS Cloud and Serverless architecture and Serverless framework
+Backend for E-Commerce application (Shop) created with NodeJS, AWS Cloud and Serverless architecture